 While dealing with groups, I am interested in the concept of Game Theory in order to propose different models of conflict and cooperation in which participants, as intelligent rational decision-makers, could develop individual strategies to move as a group without leadership.
 The moment we are with one or many people, time weaves bonds between the solitudes of each and unites us in solidarity.
 Especially in long durations, the connection to one’s self, the other and the world intensifies and provides a sensation of change, transformation and revolution.

-In March is a dance piece that investigates the emotional dynamics created by the presence of two person in a frame and different forms of relating to each other in the duo form.
-Throughout the piece we observe the condition of togetherness and how these negotiations define and divide individuals.
-For the parts as much as for the observer, any relation is first of all a reconstruction through the process of deploying personal and popular historical elements.
-Thus it is a certain type of fiction unfolding in the imaginary of the viewer.
-In March invites to think on one’s own preconceptions and to question why these associations occur rather than others, how an image is processed and how we process an image.
+In March intends to reveal the condition of togetherness and how these negotiations define and divide individuals.
+Since every relationship is a certain type of fiction unfolding in the imaginary, In March invites to question why such associations occur rather than others, how an image is processed and how we process an image.

 concept and choreography Bahar Temiz in collaboration with Daphne Koutsafti, Maik Riebort, Emmilou Rößling performers Daphne Koutsafti, Bahar Temiz Light Design tbc Sound Charo Calvo Technique Nele Verreycken Outside Eye David Bergé Vocal coaching Jean-Baptiste Veyret-Logerias